Zigmata/ReQuest/README.md

 > Note: You may want to specify a version tag for MongoDB rather than `latest`, depending on how frequently you pull
 > containers.
 MongoDB major versions require incremental updates with some manual configuration changes, so
-> inadvertently skipping a x.0 release may result in your database becoming inaccessible until you perform the necessary
+> inadvertently skipping an x.0 release may result in your database becoming inaccessible until you perform the necessary
 > migration steps.

 **docker-compose.yml**